 Our principals are:

-He is Patron of the Australian Digital Alliance, which brings together Australia’s libraries, universities, and major providers of digital infrastructure such as Google and Yahoo and a member of the Council of the National Library of Australia.
+He is Visiting Professor at Kings College London and Adjunct Professor at UTS.
+He chairs the Open Knowledge Foundation (Australian Chapter) and is Patron of the Australian Digital Alliance, which brings together Australia’s libraries, universities, and major providers of digital infrastructure such as Google and Yahoo.
+He is a member of the Council of the National Library of Australia.

-He was second shareholder and Chairman of successful San Francisco based startup data analytics crowdsourcing platform Kaggle.
-He is an Angel investor in various other Australian and international startups including Breezedocs which is developing semantic document management systems, BetterBills, SoundFocus., Slant.co, SydVentures, and Lendable.
+He was second shareholder and Chairman of successful San Francisco based startup, data analytics crowdsourcing platform Kaggle, subsequently acquired by Google in March 2017.
+He is an angel investor in various other Australian and international startups including Breezedocs, Slant.co, HealthKit and Lendable.

 He has a BA (Hons – First Class) in History (1981) and a PhD in Public Policy from the ANU (1998), and an LLB (Hons) from the University of Melbourne (1982).

-He specializes in solving non-standard problems particularly those involving applications of mathematical game theory, control theory and optimization theory more generally to problems in:
+He specialises in solving non-standard mathematical problems, particularly those involving applications of optimisation theory to problems in:

 Philip Hagan partners with Lateral Economics on selected projects.
 He is also principal of AustralAsia Economics.
 He is an economist with extensive experience in policy making in the public sector, having worked in senior positions in both Federal and State Governments.
 After a long career at the Industries Assistance Commission, he was an Assistant Secretary with its successor body the Industry Commission (which is now the Productivity Commission) and also with the Health Department.
 He was also Deputy CEO of the South Australian Development Council, where he worked on economic development issues.
 Mr Hagan now works as a consultant to the public and private sectors.